Did you know that apples produce their own wax?

 Why Is There Wax on Apples?

 Like pumpkin spice lattes and leaves falling from the trees, apples are a sign of fall for plenty of people.
-But some have started to feel concerned about the safety of some types of apples due to online videos warning about the dangers of wax coatings on the fruit.
+But some have started to feel concerned about the safety of apples due to online videos warning about the dangers of wax coatings.

 Coating apples with wax isn’t harmful to the people or other animals who eat the fruits.
 In fact, the wax coating offers many benefits, protecting the fruits and ensuring they have a pleasing texture and delicious taste.
 Learn more about wax on apples, including where it comes from and why it’s there.